melaniewalsh/mwalsh/index.md

 I am currently at work on a book project, [*When Postwar American Fiction Went Viral*](/book), which follows the social media afterlives of American authors.
 I also recently designed and taught an undergraduate course, ["Introduction to Cultural Analytics"](https://melaniewalsh.github.io/Intro-Cultural-Analytics/features/welcome.html), which prepares students in the humanities to analyze cultural materials with digital and computational tools.
 The course includes an introduction to the programming language Python.

-Sometimes I am asked to give my professional opinion about social media and the English language, like whether using [multiple exclamation points](https://www.stltoday.com/lifestyles/parenting/aisha-sultan/aisha-sultan-sad-the-alarming-rise-of-exclamation-point-abuse/article_e454ad04-e385-5f00-a4ef-173ec185dc7e.html) is an alarming linguistic trend (tl;dr no it's not!!).
+Sometimes I am asked to give my professional opinion about social media and the English language, like whether using [multiple exclamation points](https://www.stltoday.com/lifestyles/parenting/aisha-sultan/aisha-sultan-sad-the-alarming-rise-of-exclamation-point-abuse/article_e454ad04-e385-5f00-a4ef-173ec185dc7e.html) is an alarming linguistic trend (tl;dr no it is not!!).

 If you're interested, you can check out my [CV](/cv), [teaching](/teaching), [digital projects](/digitalprojects), or [infrequent blog thoughts](/blog).
 If you'd like to reach out, you can [email me](mailto:melanie.walsh@cornell.edu) at *melanie dot walsh at cornell dot edu*.
-I like connecting with people!!
+I like connecting with people!

 ---